Nagasaki45/MPC-presentation/presentation.rst

 **Dependent variable:**

-- Judgment of "completeness" of the phrase on a scale of 1 to 7.
+- Judgment of "completeness" of the phrase.

 ----